programmfabrik/easydb-documentation/content/technical/api/suggest/_index.en.md

 ### Type "field"

-These suggestions are only given if `fields` is set and the field is not of type "string".
+These suggestions are only given if `fields` is set.
 They show the whole field and not just the autocompleted tokens.

 | Name                  | Description                                                                     |
 |-----------------------|---------------------------------------------------------------------------------|